 Inside America’s abandoned theme parks

-The USA is famed for its larger-than-life theme parks – but not all of them have had staying power and, like America's Gold Rush-era ghost towns, these abandoned attractions have an intrigue all of their own.
-From a forgotten Holy Land to a slew of fated water parks, we peek inside some of America's deserted adventure playgrounds.
+The USA is famed for its larger-than-life theme parks – but not all of them have had staying power.
+Like America's Gold Rush-era ghost towns they now sit abandoned, imbued with an intrigue all of their own.

 Joyland Amusement Park, Wichita, Kansas